simonmichael/hledger/MANUAL.md

 of a larger site.
 Note that the PORT in the base url need not be the same as the `--port` argument.

-**Warning:**
-Unlike other hledger commands, `web` can alter existing journal data, via the edit form.
-A numbered backup of the file will be saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)  Also, there is no built-in access control.
+Warning: unlike other hledger commands, `web` can alter existing journal data, via the edit form.
+A numbered backup of the file will be saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)
+Also, there is no built-in access control.
 So unless you run it behind an authenticating proxy, any visitor to your server will be able to see and overwrite the journal file (and included files.)

-**Support files**

-hledger-web requires certain support files (images, stylesheets, javascript etc.) to be present in a particular location when it runs.
-Specifically, they need to be in a `web` directory, under the `.hledger` directory, under the current directory when you start hledger-web.
-To make this easy, hledger-web will auto-create these files in `./.hledger/web/` if they do not exist.
-Currently, after doing this it will exit, with a notice explaining what happened, and you'll have to run it a second time.

-The above is a compromise to satisfy certain technical constraints, but there is an advantage: you can easily customise the web UI's appearance (even while it is running) by editing these files.
-This is useful eg for integrating with an existing site.
-You can also run with different customisations by starting hledger-web from a different current directory.
-Note this means you should be aware of where you start hledger-web from, otherwise it may just create a new copy of the support files and ignore your stylings.
-To keep things simple you might choose to always run it from the same place, eg your home directory.

-Also note that when you upgrade hledger-web in future, these files will need to be upgraded too, probably by removing them and letting them be recreated.
-So if you do customise them, remember what you changed; a version control system such as darcs will help here.

-**File changes are detected**

-As noted, changes to the support files will take effect immediately, without a restart.
-This applies to the journal data too; you can directly edit the journal file(s) (or, eg, commit a change within a version control system) while the web UI is running, and the changes will be visible on the next page reload.

-**Malformed edits are rejected**

-The journal file must remain in good [hledger format](#the-journal-file) so that hledger can parse it.
-The web add and edit forms ensure this by not allowing edits which would introduce parse errors.
-If a direct edit makes the journal file unparseable, the web UI will show the error instead of data, until the file has been fixed.
+hledger-web disallows edits which would leave the journal file not in valid [hledger format](#the-journal-file).
+If the journal file becomes unparseable by other means, hledger-web will show an error until the file has been fixed.

 Examples: